oegea/certification-service/README.md

 In order to compile and modify the project you need to install both dependencies and development dependencies.
 `npm` package manager has been used to create this project.

+A `npm install` just be enought to install required dependencies.

 ## Recommended development environment

 VSCode with ESLint extension is recommended.
+During the development, the extension has been configured to automatically fix code style errors following the airbnb style guide.

 ## Compiling and working